boatbomber/FreedumbStore/README.md

 You'll still need to respect the total calls budget, sadly.
 Can't be truly free.

-Read the budget [here](https://create.roblox.com/docs/scripting/data/data-stores#limits) or wherever Roblox moved the docs to by the time you read this.
+Read the budget [here](https://create.roblox.com/docs/scripting/data/data-stores#limits) and [here](https://create.roblox.com/docs/scripting/data/memory-stores#limits) or wherever Roblox moved the docs to by the time you read this.

 **Budget Cost per function:**